-- After the second delay, if the weather is still questionable it will be decided by a majority vote of all in attendance if we go forward with or cancel the tourna-ment event.
+- At that time if the committee decides that the weather is still threatening we will take another 30 minute break.
+If at that time the weather is still questionable it will be decided by a majority vote of all in attendance if we go forward with or cancel the tournament event.

 - A majority vote on the ramp will decide if the time delayed is to be added to finish time of event.

 - In the event of a tournament cancellation due to adverse conditions, formal make-up tournaments will not be held.

 - The club may choose to hold an informal tournament on another date however it will not be included in the season scoring.

 - In case of 2 cancellations, the best 4 out of 5 count and so forth.